Special routes of U.S. Route 60: Van Buren business loop

 Business US 60 in Van Buren begins in the southern part of the city, leaving the main highway going west on James Street.
 At Main Street, the business route turns north, turning northeast.
 It rejoins the main highway east of Van Buren.

 Poplar Bluff business loop

 Business US 60 in Poplar Bluff begins in the northwest corner of the city at the interchange of US 60 and US 67 (Future I-57).
 It begins in a concurrency with Business US 67.
 At Pine Boulevard, Business US 60 leaves the concurrency, turning east.
 Pine Boulevard curves to run northeast through the city, and the business route rejoins the main route east of the city.

 Dexter business loop

-Business US 60 in Dexter begins on the west side of the city and head east.
+Business US 60 in Dexter begins on the west side of the city and heads east.
 At Walnut Street is an intersection with Business Route 25.
 In the eastern part of the city, is an intersection with non-special Route 25, where Business US 60 turns north and joins Route 25.
 The business route rejoins the main route northeast of Dexter.